soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 For this reason, DLP policies check documents for policy matches frequently in the background.
 You can think of this as asynchronous policy evaluation.

-Here's how it works.
+#### How it works

 As people add or change documents in their sites, the search engine scans the content, so that you can search for it later.
 While this is happening, the content's also scanned for sensitive information and to check if it's shared.
 Any sensitive information that's found is stored securely in the search index, so that only the compliance team can access it, but not typical users.
 Each DLP policy that you've turned on runs in the background (asynchronously), checking search frequently for any content that matches a policy, and applying actions to protect it from inadvertent leaks.

 ![Diagram showing how DLP policy evaluates content asynchronously](media/bdf73099-039a-4909-ae89-ac12c41992ba.png)

 Finally, documents can conflict with a DLP policy, but they can also become compliant with a DLP policy.
 For example, if a person adds credit card numbers to a document, it might cause a DLP policy to block access to the document automatically.
 But if the person later removes the sensitive information, the action (in this case, blocking) is automatically undone the next time the document is evaluated against the policy.

 DLP evaluates any content that can be indexed.
-For more information on what file types are crawled by default, see [Default crawled file name extensions and parsed file types in SharePoint Server](https://go.microsoft.com/fwlink/p/?LinkID=627430).
+For more information on what file types are crawled by default, see [Default crawled file name extensions and parsed file types in SharePoint Server](https://docs.microsoft.com/SharePoint/technical-reference/default-crawled-file-name-extensions-and-parsed-file-types).

 ### Policy evaluation in Exchange Online, Outlook, and Outlook on the web

 When you create a DLP policy that includes Exchange Online as a location, the policy's synced from the Office 365 Security &amp; Compliance Center to Exchange Online, and then from Exchange Online to Outlook on the web and Outlook.

 When a message is being composed in Outlook, the user can see policy tips as the content being created is evaluated against DLP policies.
-And after a message is sent, it's evaluated against DLP policies as a normal part of mail flow, along with Exchange mail flow rules (also known as transport rules) and DLP policies created in the Exchange admin center (see the next section for more info).
+And after a message is sent, it's evaluated against DLP policies as a normal part of mail flow, along with Exchange mail flow rules (also known as transport rules) and DLP policies created in the Exchange admin center.
 DLP policies scan both the message and any attachments.

 ### Policy evaluation in the Office desktop programs

 Excel, PowerPoint, and Word include the same capability to identify sensitive information and apply DLP policies as SharePoint Online and OneDrive for Business.
 These Office programs sync their DLP policies directly from the central policy store, and then continuously evaluate the content against the DLP policies when people work with documents opened from a site that's included in a DLP policy.

 DLP policy evaluation in Office is designed not to affect the performance of the programs or the productivity of people working on content.
 If they're working on a large document, or the user's computer is busy, it might take a few seconds for a policy tip to appear.

+### Policy evaluation in Microsoft Teams

+When you create a DLP policy that includes Microsoft Teams as a location, the policy's synced from the Office 365 Security &amp; Compliance Center to user accounts and Microsoft Teams channels and chats.
+Depending on how DLP policies are configured, when someone attempts to share sensitive information in a Microsoft Teams chat or channel, the message can be blocked or revoked.
+Documents that contain sensitive information and that are shared with guests (external users) won't open for those users.

+Protection can occur retroactively with passive processing (this results in revoked messages), or in real-time processing with interception (this results in blocked messages).
+Policy tips notify senders about why their messages were blocked or revoked.
+For example, a sender might be told that their message contains personally identifiable information (PII) that is not allowed to be shared, or that a document that contains PII cannot be shared with people outside their organization.

 ## Permissions

 Members of your compliance team who will create DLP policies need permissions to the Security &amp; Compliance Center.
 By default, your tenant admin will have access to this location and can give compliance officers and other people access to the Security &amp; Compliance Center, without giving them all of the permissions of a tenant admin.
 To do this, we recommend that you: